gnoverse/memeland/README.md

 Running this command will spin up a local node that the Meme.land UI will be able to connect to.

-Make sure that the node RPC endpoint that `gnodev` is running on matches the one in the `.env` file.
+Make sure that the chain RPC endpoint that `gnodev` is running on matches the one in the `.env` file.

 #### 3. Start the frontend with `vite`